04Sanjanareddy/CodeAlpha_Hangman_game/README.md

 📦 Future Improvements

-      Add graphical (GUI) version using Tkinter or Pygame
+      Add graphical (GUI) version using Tkinter or Pygame.
-     * Store high scores
+      Store high scores.
-     * Load words from external files or APIs
+      Load words from external files or APIs.